SAP/abap-to-json/docs/advanced.md

 lr_data->id = 2.
 APPEND lr_data TO ls_data-children.
 ```
-Such a way is more or less straightforward and will work, but leads to losing type information for data persisted in children table.
+Such a way is more or less straightforward and will work, but leads to losing type information for data persisted in the children's table.
 That will mean that you will need to cast data when you access it.
 In addition to that, it blocks you from being able to deserialize such data from JSON, while the parser will not be able to deduce the type of data that needs to be created in the children's table.
 But serialization will work fine:
 ```abap
 lv_exp = '{"ID":1,"CHILDREN":[{"ID":2,"CHILDREN":[]}]}'.
 lv_act = /ui2/cl_json=>serialize( data = ls_data ).
 cl_aunit_assert=>assert_equals( act = lv_act exp = lv_exp msg = 'Serialization of recursive data structure fails' ).
 ```
-The better way to model hierarchical data in ABAP is with help of objects, while objects are always processed as references and ABAP allow you to create nested data structures, referring to objects of the same type:
+The better way to model hierarchical data in ABAP is with the help of objects, while objects are always processed as references and ABAP allows you to create nested data structures, referring to objects of the same type:
 ```abap
 CLASS lcl_test DEFINITION FINAL.
   PUBLIC SECTION.